 Dr. William Oh is Professor and Chief of the Division of Hematology and Medical Oncology.
-He is a leader in prostate cancer research, serving as principal investigator on multiple clinical trials and developing more accurate methods of screening for prostate cancer.
+He is a leader in prostate cancer research, serving as principal investigator on multiple clinical stimulating factor (G-CSF).

-Dr. Janice Gabrilove is Professor of Hematology and Medical Oncology.
-She conducted pioneering research in hematopoietic growth factors that initially isolated and characterized granulocyte colony stimulating factor (G-CSF).
+Dr. Janice Gabrilove is Professor of Medicine and has conducted pioneering research in hematopoietic growth factors that initially isolated and characterized granulocyte colony